cogdog/truwriter/README.md

 For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.

-If you are updating a site built with a previous version of the theme, and something wonky happens, try the following:
+If you are updating a site built with a previous version of the theme and something wonky happens, try the following:

 * Don't Panic
 * Go to Settings -&gt; Permalinks, and just click **Save**.
+Some errors are related to the way URLs are re-written in WordPress.
 * Go to Appearances, and change the theme to any other theme, then change it back to TRU Writer.
+There are some things the theme does on activation that can clear some issues.
+* Go to the TRU Writer Options and click **Save** as new option values may need a reset.
-* All that fails, [report an issue](https://github.com/cogdog/truwriter/issues) with as much detail that describes the situation.
+* If all that fails, [report an issue](https://github.com/cogdog/truwriter/issues) with as much detail that describes the situation.

 ## Setting Up TRU Writer

 Now that you've installed TRU Writer and can see the barebones theme staring back at you.
 It is not very interesting.
 Yet.
+Get rid of any "Hello World" posts, say good bye.
+Set your TRU Theme Options (see below).
+Set up a menu.
+Try using the Write page to create some initial content.

 ### Recommended Plugins for TRU Writer